 Strips are soaked in adhesive, laid out lengthwise in various orientations, then compressed in giant hydraulic presses, creating a solid rectangular mass that's milled into floorboards.
 Two to three times denser than other types of bamboo, it lends itself to special finishes and surface treatments.

-Air quality: The second main ingredient in bamboo flooring is adhesive resin.
+The second main ingredient in bamboo flooring is adhesive resin.
 Cheap urea-based resins can off-gas formaldehyde, a known carcinogen.
-Look for independent certification, such as one from GREENGUARD or FloorScore, that it won't emit high levels of VOCs.
+Look for independent certification, such as one from GREENGUARD or FloorScore, so that it won't emit high levels of VOCs.

 As with wood, nailing yields the tightest results underfoot, but there are glue-down, floating, and click-together bamboo boards to suit whatever your site calls for.
 Just keep these considerations in mind.